Technology-assisted voting (telephone voting) – privacy collection notice

 The information captured by both platforms are retained on our servers and only accessible to a very limited number of officers working for the NSW Electoral Commission.

-The above information is known as election material and will be kept in secure storage until the conclusion of the election’s preservation period (generally 6 months) in accordance with section 175 of the Electoral Act.
-The information captured by both platforms at time of registration is destroyed at the conclusion of the preservation period.
+The above information is known as election material and will be kept in secure storage until the conclusion of the election’s preservation period (generally six months).
+The information captured by both platforms at the time of registration is destroyed at the conclusion of the preservation period.

 Retention of voting methods